aslan-im/GraphApiRequests/README.md

 ## Disclaimer

-Author of the module is not responsible for any damage caused to your infrastructure as a result of the module's operation.
+Author is not responsible for any damage caused to your infrastructure as a result of the module's operation.
 USE IT ON YOUR OWN RISK!